-Path to Herd Immunity: 2021 Outlook of COVID-19 in the US
+Herd Immunity Normality : 2021 Outlook of COVID-19 in the US

 By: Youyang Gu

-With the availability of the COVID-19 vaccine, we present our best estimate of the path to COVID-19 herd immunity in the United States.
-Herd immunity will be reached through immunity from two sources: vaccination and natural infection.
+With the availability of the COVID-19 vaccine, we present our best estimate of the path to COVID-19 herd immunity / normality in the United States.
+Immunity against the SARS-CoV-2 virus comes from two sources: vaccination and natural infection.
 On this page, we provide the latest COVID-19 vaccine projections and current vaccination progress.

 Note: Our infections estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
 See our writeup, Estimating True Infections, for a more detailed look into this subject.